 - Don’t worry about your dog when you’re not home!
 Schedule a family member, friend or dog sitter to come and stay with your pup.
-They will be able to calm the animal when left alone since, most of the time, dogs suffering from separation anxiety are okay if someone is with them.
+They can calm the animal when left alone since dogs suffering from separation anxiety are usually okay if someone is with them.

 - Sending your dog to a sitter or dog daycare is a sure way to make new friends while spending more time with your pup!

-- Be Warned: your dog can suffer from a Heatstroke and can Die if left in a vehicle in warm weather.
+- Be Warned: Your dog can suffer from a Heatstroke and die if left in a vehicle in warm weather.
 NEVER leave your dog in a car unless you’re sure the interior will heat up, even for just a few minutes.

 Should I crate my dog or not?